 5- DON’T CROWD THE CHARACTERS.

 The more characters you have, the more space you need to introduce and develop them.
 It is difficult to justify all the characters.
-Moreover, it makes it tough for the reader to keep track.
+Moreover, it makes it challenging for the reader to keep track.

 6- KEEP IT SIMPLE AND FOCUSED.